metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 page_title: "k8s_camel_apache_org_integration_profile_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "camel.apache.org"
 description: |-
   IntegrationProfile is the resource used to apply user defined settings to the Camel K operator behavior.
 It defines the behavior of all Custom Resources ('IntegrationKit', 'Integration', 'Kamelet') in the given namespace.
+Deprecated: may be removed in future releases.
+Make use of IntegrationPlatform instead.
 ---

 # k8s_camel_apache_org_integration_profile_v1_manifest (Data Source)

 IntegrationProfile is the resource used to apply user defined settings to the Camel K operator behavior.
 It defines the behavior of all Custom Resources ('IntegrationKit', 'Integration', 'Kamelet') in the given namespace.
+Deprecated: may be removed in future releases.
+Make use of IntegrationPlatform instead.

 ## Example Usage